 Manufacturing

-- High-Value Roles: Operations managers, supply chain specialists, production engineers
+- High-value roles: Operations managers, supply chain specialists, production engineers

 - Impact: 24% efficiency improvement in facilities led by T-shaped operations leaders